midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ----------------
 res.locals is a temporary storage object in Express that is specific to a single HTTP request.
 It is available throughout the lifecycle of the request and is cleared once the response is sent.

-It is often used in middleware to store data that you want to pass to templates (like EJS or Pug or Handlebars) or make available to the next middleware or route handler.
+It is often used in middleware to store data that we want to pass to templates (like EJS or Pug or Handlebars) or make available to the next middleware or route handler.

 `res.json()` -> Sends a JSON response to the client.
 `res.status()`-> Sets the HTTP status code for the response.